hajin-chung/dotfiles/README.md

 configuration files I use

-currently using wsl so only alacritty, nvim, tmux.conf, .bash_profile
+currently using wezterm, nvim, tmux, bash

-guess not a good idea to copy .base_profile. it could have some exports for your binary installs
+guess not a good idea to copy .base_profile. it could have some exports of your binary installs